contentstack/contentstack-graphql-schema-download/README.md

 Contentstack GraphQL provides schema response with limit of 100 Content Types.
 So to create single ```schema.json``` file we need to paginate throught the GraphQL.
 This library will help you to generate single schema file by paginating and merging schema.

 ## Prerequisite
-You need Node.js version 10.21.0 or later
+ - You need Node.js version 10

 ## Setup and Installation
  - Clone this project with following command: